1

 56

-Within the false hair hung a single tag.
+Among the wigs hung a single sign.

 57

-A hospital built in Secession style.
+A hospital constructed in Secessionist style.

-The nurse’s hands were folded on her lap.
+The nurse’s folded hands on her lap.

 60

-A Western-style doll prying open a safe.
+A Western-style doll was prying open a safe.

 61

-The wall was no longer showing anything.
+The wall no longer showed anything.

 62

-The street viewed diagonally from ahead.
+The street ahead viewed diagonally from above.

-There, another fallen leaf—smaller than the one before—danced down.
+There, another leaf—smaller than before—came dancing down.

 63